mgechev/revive/README.md

   - `ndjson` - outputs the failures as stream in newline delimited JSON (NDJSON) format.
   - `friendly` - outputs the failures when found.
 Shows summary of all the failures.
   - `stylish` - formats the failures in a table.
 Keep in mind that it doesn't stream the output so it might be perceived as slower compared to others.
+  - `checkstyle` - outputs the failures in XML format compatible with that of Java's [Checkstyle](https://checkstyle.org/).

 ### Sample Invocations

 ```shell